 These can be small activity books or candy-themed, budget mass market paperback editions, like The Chocolate Touch (SO delightful!) or Chocolate Fever, of course, Willy Wonka and the Chocolate Factory.

 Early readers can be fun too and can be found very inexpensively at Costco and other mass merchandisers.

 Just like with candy, though, don't give out junk books.
 Opt for books that are captivating and that don't feature the latest movie villians or popular cartoon characters. 🙂

 But what do we do with all the candy?

 And what to do with the candy stash that your kids DO acquire?

 There are a ton of great ideas out there, but here's what we do in our house:

 Any candy that comes in the house gets put in a jar and that's the “Sunday candy” jar.
 Each Sunday when we get home from church, each child gets to choose one piece.
 It helps make the Sabbath sweet and there's a treat to look forward to each week – a practice in patience.
 We've done it this way for years and it works well for us.

-Share what works for you in the comments!
+Please share what works for you as non-candy Halloween treats in the comments!